Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions

-A {\it subspace} of $\PP$ is a subset $X$ such that any line containing two points of $X$ is a subset of $X$.
-The full and empty spaces are considered as subspaces of $\PP$.
-The {\it dimension} of $\PP$ is the largest number $r$ for which there is a strictly ascending chain of subspaces in $\PP$ of the form $\{\emptyset=X^{-1}\subset X^0\subset\cdots\subset X^r=P\}.$ In that case, $\PP$ is said to be a {\it projective $r$-space} $\PP^r$.
-An {\it affine $r$-space} $A(r)$ can be obtained from $\PP^r$ by removing any copy of $\PP^{r-1}$ from it.
-Conversely, any $A(r)$ leads to a $\PP^r$ taken as its {\it closure} by adding a corresponding $(r-1)$-subspace $\PP^{r-1}$ (said to be a {\it subspace at infinity}, or {\it at} $\infty$) whose points correspond to the equivalence classes of parallel lines, taken as the {\it directions of parallelism} of $A(r)$.
+An {\it affine $r$-space} $A(r)$ is obtained by removing a copy of $\PP^{r-1}$ from $\PP^r$.
+Conversely, an affine $r$-space $A(r)$ leads to a projective $r$-space $\PP^r$, the {\it closure} of $A(r)$, by adding the corresponding $(r-1)$-subspace $\PP^{r-1}$ (said to be a {\it subspace at $\infty$}) whose points correspond to the classes of parallel lines, taken as the {\it directions of parallelism} of $A(r)$.